Mihir-Null/neural_geodesic_flows/README.md

 * If $TM$ is modeled with a multi chart atlas they can extrapolate in time
 * The way the make predictions is interpretable

-### Future work
+### Current work
-Currently the latent tangent bundle gets encoded by a single function `psi` which in terms of differential geometry means it uses a single chart atlas.
+In the implementation produced during the master's thesis the latent tangent bundle gets encoded by a single function `psi` which in terms of differential geometry means it uses a single chart atlas.
 This greatly restricts the complexity of the domain of a dataspace evolution that this NGF implementation can learn.
-We therefore plan to add a multi chart encoder and decoder.
+We are therefore working on a multi chart encoder and decoder.
 [Floryan & Graham 2022](https://doi.org/10.1038/s42256-022-00575-4) have done this very successfully for a latent manifold with a flexible neural ODE (rather than a geodesic one).
-I have begun implementing a multi chart atlas ngf model, in `experimental/`.
+Until this feature is fully developed it will stay in `experimental/`.

 ## Getting started